dr3amr2/vlc/README.md

 ------------

 Additional Notes - Original source code to implement vlcj with java was derived from https://github.com/p3s3us/jPlayer.
-It was a simple player, so i cloned it and working on adding more capabilities to it.
+It was a simple player that was cloned, but the implementation has been drastically changed to motto after the MVC implementation.